Functional It\^{o} calculus and stochastic integral representation of martingales: Functional representation of nonanticipative processes

-Introducing the process $A$ as additional variable may seem redundant at this stage: indeed $A(t)$ is itself ${\cal F}_t-$ measurable i.e. a functional of $X_t$.
-However, it is not a {\it continuous} functional with respect to the supremum norm or other usual topologies on $D([0,t],\mathbb{R}^d)$.
-Introducing $A_t$ as a second argument in the functional will allow us to control the regularity of $Y$ with respect to $[X]_t=\int_0^t A(u) du$ simply by requiring continuity of $F_t$ in supremum or $L^p$ norms with respect to the ``lifted process" $(X,A)$ (see Section \ref{regularity.sec}).
-This idea is analogous in some ways to the approach of rough path theory \cite{lyons98}, although here we do not resort to p-variation norms.
+Introducing the process $A$ as an additional variable may seem redundant at this stage: indeed $A(t)$ is itself $\mathcal{F}_t$-measurable, that is, a functional of $X_t$.
+However, it is not a \textit{continuous} functional on $(\Upsilon,d_\infty)$.
+Introducing $A_t$ as a second argument in the functional will allow us to control the regularity of $Y$ with respect to $[X]_t=\int_0^t A(u) \,du$ simply by requiring continuity of $F_t$ in supremum or $L^p$ norms with respect to the ``lifted process'' $(X,A)$; see Section~\ref{regularity.sec}.
+This idea is analogous in some ways to the approach of rough path theory \cite{lyons98}, although here we do not resort to $p$-variation norms.